 Calathea is a genus of several dozen species within the Marantaceae family, native to Brazil and Central America.
 Several varieties of this plant have become highly valued as house plants due to their unique foliage consisting of velvety patterned leaves.
-They are surprisingly durable plants, and can bounce right back from dehydration.

 In its natural habitat, the calathea is a forest floor dwelling plant which enjoys the shade provided by the plush tropical canopy over head.
 While it can survive in low light conditions, it may lose its striking color.

 - Prefers bright light, but is adaptable to bright indirect light conditions.

 - Be sure to water your plant upon delivery.
 Calathea likes moderately moist soil but will rot when too much moisture is present.
 If 2 cm of top layer of the soil is dry and the Calathea leaves are beginning to curl, it is time to water.
 Preferably water with filtered or rain water until water starts dripping down the drainage holes.
 Using a Sustee Moisture Meter stick helps to figure out how much moisture is in the soil so you don’t under or overwater.